incoder1/IO/README.md

 Library Idea – is to have a XML biding API like Java JAXB, but since C++ 11/17 have no standard reflection methodology as well as no annotations support, IO is based on compile time reflection with ability to specify XML format using sets of std::tuple.
 When you have RTTI on, you also able to generate XSD from plain old C++ classes.
-XML un-marshalling (deserialization) implementation is in progress.
+XML unmarshalling (deserialization) implementation is in progress.
-Serialization is based on std::ostream, so it is not exeption safe, e.g. you need some custom unexpected/terminate handlers.
+Serialization is based on std::ostream, so it is not exception safe, e.g. you need some custom unexpected/terminate handlers.

 ### DEPENDENCIES